Submit a Review & Earn an Amazon Gift Card

 Heimann et al (2007) Hemopressin is an inverse agonist of CB1 cannabinoid receptors.
 Proc.Natl.Acad.Sci.U.S.A.
 104 20588 PMID: 18077343

 Rioli et al (2003) Novel natural peptide substrates for endopeptidase 24.15, neurolysin, and angiotensin-converting enzyme.
 J.Biol.Chem.
 278 8547 PMID: 12500972

 Todd et al (2010) The peptide hemopressin acts through CB1 cannabinoid receptors to reduce food intake in rats and mice.
 J.Neurosci.
 30 7369 PMID: 20505104

-Keywords: Hemopressin (rat), supplier, Bioactive, endopeptidase, 2415, neurolysin, ACE, Angiotensin-Converting, Enzyme, Proteinases, Proteases, Substrates, activators, cannabinoids, receptors, CB1, inverse, agonists, antagonists, cb1r, Enzyme, Substrates, /, Activators, Angiotensin-Converting, Enzyme, Other, Proteases, CB1, Receptors, CB1, Receptors, Tocris Bioscience
+Keywords: Hemopressin (rat), Hemopressin (rat) supplier, Bioactive, endopeptidase, 2415, neurolysin, ACE, Angiotensin-Converting, Enzyme, Proteinases, Proteases, Substrates, activators, cannabinoids, receptors, CB1, inverse, agonists, antagonists, cb1r, /, Activators, Other, Receptors, 1764, Tocris Bioscience

 Citations are publications that use Tocris products.